gramjos/first/README.md

 - Clicking navigation links updates the URL and renders the appropriate page
 - The `popstate` event handles browser back/forward buttons
-- The router matches the current path to a route definition and renders the corresponding content
+- The router matches the current path to a page definition and renders content

 ### Deep Linking on Cloudflare